eleg5491/eleg5491.github.io/ml_basics.md

  $$

 The notation \\(\hat{y}_{i , l_i}\\) denotes the normalized probability output (scalar) corresponding to the \\(l_i\\)-th dimension in \\(\hat{y}_i\\), a.k.a, its  label index.
+In Caffe, the softmax layer is known as `[SoftmaxWithLoss](http://caffe.berkeleyvision.org/doxygen/classcaffe_1_1SoftmaxWithLossLayer.html)`.

 <div class="fig figcenter fighighlight">
   <img src="/assets/ml/loss.png" height="220">